codedoctor/hapi-auth-bearer-mw/README.md

 2. ALSO, THIS IS WORK IN PROGRESS

 3. BEARER TOKEN SECURITY IS NOT REALLY THAT SECURE - USE WITH CAUTION AT YOUR OWN RISK, AND KNOW WHAT YOU ARE DOING.

+## Versions
+1.3.2
+Requires the use of hapi-user-store-multi-tenant v1.1.1 or up.

 ## See also